joelvaneenwyk/serenity-dev/README.md

-# serenity-dev
+# SerenityOS : Development

-Wrapper around serenity OS for initialization scripts and tests.
+Wrapper around [SerenityOS/serenity: The Serenity Operating System 🐞](https://github.com/SerenityOS/serenity) for initialization scripts and tests.
+This repository has [joelvaneenwyk/serenity](https://github.com/joelvaneenwyk/serenity) as a submodule.